 David has more than 20 years’ experience in the oil & gas sector.
 Prior to joining Wood Group, he served in executive roles at Trap Oil Group, Technip, Simmons and Company International, and Hess Corporation, working across Finance, M&A and Operations.
 David is a member of the Institute of Chartered Accountants and holds an Honours degree in accountancy from the University of Aberdeen.

-Sue MacDonald, Executive President - P&O, is responsible for developing and delivering the Group's human resources strategy.
+Sue MacDonald, Executive President of People & Organisation, is responsible for delivering the Group's human resources, communications and organisational effectiveness strategy.
 She joined Wood Group in November 2010 as Human Resources director for Production Facilities and was seconded to lead the integration team for the acquisition of PSN.
-She was appointed Human Resources director for the combined Wood Group PSN business in 2011 and to Group head of Human Resources in 2013.
+She was appointed Human Resources director for the combined Wood Group PSN business in 2011 and to Executive President, People and Organisation for the Group in 2013.

-Sue has more than 30 years of industry experience and joined Wood Group from Marathon where she was head of Human Resources for the global upstream business, based in Houston.
-She has a Master of Arts degree in arts and social sciences from the University of Aberdeen and a postgraduate degree in personnel management.
+Sue has more than 30 years’ industry experience and joined Wood Group from Marathon where she was Head of Human Resources for the global upstream business.
+She has a Master of Arts degree from the University of Aberdeen and a postgraduate diploma in personnel management.
 Sue is a Chartered Fellow of the Institute of Personnel and Development (FCIPD).

 Nina Schofield, Executive President - HSSEA, is responsible for developing and implementing health, safety, security and environment (HSSE) strategies across Wood Group’s global operations.